 It’s my attempt to promote black, Asian and ethnic minority diversity in PR and comms.
 It’s a side hustle – a hobby that’s got a little out of control, which has now escalated into a full-time passion project.

 In six years, I have gone from talking about diversity to launching this website to launching this business.
 Until recently, I managed pretty much every aspect of BME PR Pros alone and unfunded.
-I fund the majority of it myself (for example, in December 2018 I spent approx. £1700 of my own money on it bringing total spend to around £6500-7000).
+I fund the majority of it myself and have so far spent around £13k of my own money on it.

 I developed the mentoring scheme, got PRWeek on board, secured all mentors and manage every aspect including admin.
 I have also organised all events and funded the first BME PR Pros event.